notvicinity/notvicinity.github.io/_posts/hiking/2024-03-31-overland-track.md

 {% include image.html url="/assets/images/post_res/overland/govee.jpg" description="Temperature over the week as reported by the GoVee device." %}

-Dates: March 04-09 2024
+- Dates: March 04-09 2024
-Approx Daily High: 20-26 C
+- Approx Daily High: 20-26&deg;C
-Approx Daily Low: 0-1 C
+- Approx Daily Low: 0-1&deg;C

-We slept in tents at New Pelion (0C overnight) and Narcissus (14C overnight), so all the other data is from inside huts.
+We slept in tents at New Pelion (0C overnight) and Narcissus (14&deg;C overnight), so all the other data is from inside huts.
 The massive high at 36C is from leaving my packs (and therfore the GoVee) in the sun while we walked up Mt Ossa... oops!

 ### Day 1 - Ronny Creek to  Waterfall Valley